 - Your pain and suffering

-The personal injury lawyers at Berger and Green will fight to ensure that you receive the full and fair value of your damages.
+The injury lawyers at Berger and Green will fight to ensure that you receive fair value for your damages.
 Our goal is to “make you whole” again.

 Our Erie Legal Staff Can Secure Compensation to Pay for Your Losses

 The injury process is complicated and stressful.
 You deserve to spend this time resting and recuperating with your family.
 Berger and Green can make this happen by doing the hard work for you.